juanh95/ticketsys-api/README.md

 ## Ticket Routes

-> Note: This route requires authentication by including the bearer token in the `Authorization` header in the request.
+> Note: All the ticket routes require authentication by including the bearer token in the `Authorization` header in the request.

 ### Create A Ticket